Freedom Pass: Exceptions

 Up-to-date information, which changes from time to time, is available on the TfL and the Association of London Councils websites.

-On some services the Older Person's Freedom Pass is not valid during the morning rush hour (until 9:00 or 9:30); there are fewer restrictions on the Disabled Person's pass.

 The Freedom Pass is not valid for travel on many longer-distance train services even if they stop within Greater London (many such journeys are prohibited for all passengers by "stops for picking up/setting down only" restrictions) or for non-TfL trains to Heathrow airport.
-They may be used on London Overground trains to Watford Junction in Hertfordshire, but can only be used as far as Harrow and Wealdstone on London Midland and Southern Railway services; Freedom Pass validity for these services is less than that of Oyster cards.
+Routes and times of validity of Freedom Passes on the rail network are published and updated as necessary.
+Freedom Pass validity for these services is less than that of Oyster cards.
+For travel through and beyond the Freedom Pass area, separate extension tickets starting at the Freedom Pass boundary may be bought.

 For travel which crosses the boundary of the area of validity of the Freedom Pass at a time and on a service where the Pass is valid, it is normally necessary to buy a ticket only for the section not covered by the Pass, i.e. a ticket from the Freedom Pass boundary, or from a named station within the zone of validity.
 In the latter case where multiple operators exist but only one calls at the boundary station, it can sometimes be cheaper to buy a ticket for the cheaper operator from the last station at which their trains call before the boundary rather than the boundary station (e.g. "Thameslink only" from East Croydon rather than "Any Operator" from Coulsdon South).

-The Freedom Pass is not valid on long-distance coach services which are not operating a long-term service with a majority of seats not requiring reservation; other restrictions apply on bus or coach services which are not operating as a stage carriage (in summary, a service of any distance using buses or coaches providing local services) or in substitution of a railway service on which the Freedom Pass would be valid.
-They are not valid for any travel purposes in Scotland, Wales or Northern Ireland.
+The Freedom Pass is not valid on most intercity coach services; other restrictions apply on bus or coach services which are not operating as a stage carriage (in summary, a service of any distance using buses or coaches providing local services) or in substitution of a railway service on which the Freedom Pass would be valid.
+It is not valid outside England.

-Lost, stolen, damaged, or faulty pass
+Replacement

 A lost, stolen, damaged, or faulty pass can be replaced on application.
-There is a charge of £12 for loss or damage, not applicable if the pass is stolen and a police crime reference number has been obtained, and refundable if the pass is returned and found on examination to be faulty rather than damaged.
+There is a charge of £14.35 (2025) for loss or damage, not applicable if the pass is stolen and a police crime reference number has been obtained, and refundable if the pass is returned and found on examination to be faulty rather than damaged.

 A faulty or damaged Freedom Pass that does not function as a contactless Oyster card remains valid for travel until replaced; it must be presented for manual inspection.
 The Freedom Pass website warns that the transport operator's staff will inspect the pass closely to confirm validity, and suggests carrying additional proof of identity; a pass whose validity is doubted may not be accepted.